jxe/jxe.github.com/the-fates/changing-fates.md

 3:30pm.

 APOLLO, meet the tallest of the three Fates, Decima / Lisa, in a cafe called K-Fetisch.
 The closest U8 stop is U Schönleinstr.
 Your job is to look at a table or chart she has made and to help her imagine having a very different life than than the one she currently plans to lead.
+At 4:30 you'll both have somewhere else to be.
+Apollo should exit quickly away in another direction without saying goodbye.

 DECIMA, go to K-Fetisch.
 The closest U8 stop is U Schönleinstr.
 You will be approached by a God.